Texas man on trip to spread father's ashes dies of heat stroke in Utah's Arches National Park - KTVZ

 SALT LAKE CITY (AP) — A Texas man whose body was found in Utah’s Arches National Park is believed to have died of heat stroke while on a trip to spread his father’s ashes, according to his sister.

-James Bernard Hendricks, 66 of Austin, was hiking in the park and likely became disoriented from a combination of heat, dehydration and high altitude, according to sister Ruth Hendricks Bough.
+James Bernard Hendricks, 66, of Austin, was hiking in the park and likely became disoriented from a combination of heat, dehydration and high altitude, according to Ruth Hendricks Bough.

 Hendricks had stopped in Utah while journeying across the West to the Sierra Nevada region of Nevada and California to spread his father’s ashes, he said in social media posts prior to his death.

 “He was loved by countless people because he was an unusually kind, sweet person who made friends easily.
 Now all these people are grieving.
-It was a horrible shock,” the sister told the San Antonio Express-News.
+It was a horrible shock,” she told the San Antonio Express-News.

 The National Park Service and Grand County Sheriff’s Office are investigating the death.